Materials Engineer Intern

 The Materials Intern will focus on testing materials using a range of characterization and accelerated aging techniques to improve device reliability and longevity.
 You will manage and execute experiments using characterization and testing platforms to determine the root-cause failure modes of medical devices.
 This will involve instruments such as dynamic mechanical analyzers, electrochemical probe stations, etc. You will also be involved with various cross-team efforts to build high-throughput testing equipment for evaluating yield and longevity.
 For example, use-case accelerated aging testing, mechanical fatigue, etc.

 You will be contributing to the development of high density, reliable neural interfaces that are at the ground level of brain-computer-interfaces.
 This is a unique opportunity to work closely in a multi-disciplinary team and in an environment where you have direct impact on the next-gen product.

-You deliver.
-You may enjoy thoughtful conversations about problems and perfecting designs, but in the end, you know that what matters is delivering reliable results that feedback into real product design.
+- You deliver.
+You may enjoy thoughtful conversations about problems and perfecting designs, but in the end, you know that what matters is delivering a manufacturable solution that works every time.

 - Experience with the standard mechanical testing equipment (tensile tester, DMA, etc), user interfaces and familiarity with associated test standards (ASTM, etc)

 - Familiarity with the scientific principles involved in analyzing mechanical tests

 - 2+ years of hands-on experience with mechanical testing.

 - Experience with DMA, TMA, and/or other mechanical related testing equipment

 - Experience with instrument operational software in addition to hardware for mechanical testing equipment